Resolving Scale-Dependent Diffusivity in the Brain Extracellular Space: Methods

-Photoluminescence (PL) imaging of PLPEG-functionalized uCCNTs was carried out using a custom-built inverted microscope (Nikon Eclipse Ti), equipped with a 60X water immersion objective (1.27 NA, Nikon).
-Excitation was achieved using a 988~nm laser (AeroDIODE), tuned to resonantly excite the (6,5)-nanotubes at their first-order excitonic transition (E11).
-To ensure uniform excitation regardless of the nanotubes’ in-plane orientation, the laser beam was circularly polarized.
-PL emission from the samples was collected through the same objective and detected using an InGaAs camera (C-RED 2, First Light Imaging).
-A dichroic mirror (Di02-R1064, Semrock, Rochester, NY) directed the excitation light onto the sample, while a long-pass emission filter (RazorEdge 1064, Semrock) blocked reflected excitation and transmitted the E11* PL signal.
+\textbf{Near-infrared three-dimensional single-particle tracking.} Near-infrared photoluminescence imaging of phospholipid--polyethylene-glycol-functionalized uCCNTs was performed using a custom-built inverted microscope based on a Nikon Eclipse Ti platform.
+The microscope was equipped with a $60\times$ water-immersion objective with a numerical aperture of 1.27 (Nikon).
+The uCCNTs were excited using a 988~nm diode laser (AeroDIODE), resonant with the first excitonic transition of $(6,5)$ nanotubes.
+The excitation beam was circularly polarized to minimize variations in excitation efficiency associated with the in-plane orientation of individual nanotubes.

+Photoluminescence emission was collected through the same objective and detected using an InGaAs camera (C-RED 2, First Light Imaging).
+A dichroic mirror (Di02-R1064, Semrock) directed the excitation beam towards the sample, and a 1064~nm long-pass filter (RazorEdge 1064, Semrock) suppressed reflected excitation light while transmitting the red-shifted uCCNT emission.

-To enable 3D localization via the DH-PSF, an imaging relay system was integrated downstream of the microscope.
-This system consisted of two achromatic doublet lenses arranged in a 4f configuration.
-A Double-Helix phase mask (Double Helix Optics) was inserted at the Fourier plane of this 4f system, which was optically conjugated to the back focal plane of the objective.
-The phase mask was mounted on a kinematic stage with approximately 1~$\mu$m alignment precision to ensure accurate and stable phase modulation.
+Three-dimensional localization was achieved using a double-helix point-spread function (DH-PSF).
+A relay system composed of two achromatic doublet lenses in a $4f$ configuration was incorporated into the detection path.
+A double-helix phase mask (Double Helix Optics) was positioned in the Fourier plane of the relay system, optically conjugate to the back focal plane of the objective.
+The phase mask was mounted on a kinematic stage with an adjustment precision of approximately 1~$\mu$m to permit accurate alignment of the phase modulation.

-Sample preparation for imaging immobilized uCCNTs in solution followed a standardized protocol.
-Glass coverslips were first plasma-cleaned (180~W, 2 minutes) to remove surface contaminants and enhance hydrophilicity.
-The cleaned coverslips were then incubated with 100~$\mu$L of 0.1~g/L aqueous poly-L-lysine (PLL) solution for 30 minutes to facilitate electrostatic adhesion.
-Afterward, a 50~$\mu$L aliquot of diluted (u)CCNT dispersion was applied to the PLL-coated surface and incubated for 1 hour to promote nanotube adsorption.
-Unbound nanotubes were removed by rinsing the coverslips with deionized water.
-Immediately prior to imaging, the immobilized samples were rewetted with deionized water to ensure proper hydration and a stable PL signal during z-stack acquisition.
+\textbf{DH-PSF calibration and localization precision.} The experimentally generated DH-PSF was calibrated using immobilized uCCNTs.
+Glass coverslips were plasma-cleaned at 180~W for 2~min and incubated with 100~$\mu$L of a 0.1~g/L aqueous poly-L-lysine solution for 30~min.
+A 50~$\mu$L aliquot of diluted uCCNT dispersion was then deposited onto the coated coverslip and incubated for 1~h.
+Unbound nanotubes were removed by rinsing with deionized water, and the samples were rewetted with deionized water immediately before calibration.